 And not far away is the scariest of the gorges in this area, Merkigil gorge, but the last farmer at Merkigil farm fell into that gorge and died.

-That gorge is about the scariest looking gorge I have seen on my travels in Iceland!
+That gorge is about the scariest-looking gorge I have seen on my travels in Iceland!

-To visit Kotagil gorge you can rent a car in Reykjavík and drive up north.
-Norðurárdalur valley connects the historical Skagafjörður with Öxnadalsheiði heath which in turn takes you to Akureyri, the Capital of the North.
+Norðurárdalur valley connects the historical Skagafjörður with Öxnadalsheiði heath, which in turn leads to Akureyri, the Capital of the North.

 Have a lovely time in Iceland :)